timdvd/js_lectures_and_practise/3_0.Practise/README.md

 # Practise files with code for previous lectures for deep understanding and practical use.
-Classes, methods and functions
+Objects and functions